 - kosher salt to rim the glass.

-- limes and green olives for garnish, because hey... this is a martini!
+- limes and martini olives for garnish, because hey... this is a martini!

 This is an overview of the instructions.
 For the complete directions just scroll down to the bottom!

 - Run a lime wedge around the rim of glass.

 - Place salt on a small plate, dip glasses in salt.

 - Fill shaker with ice.
 Add cocktail ingredients, give it aa good shake, well several good shakes!